earthquakesan/SparkTemplate/README.md

 # SparkTemplate
-Spark Template application with Docker image and docker-compose.
+Spark Scala Example application with Tests.

+# Notes
+Testing is based on [this article by mkuthan](http://mkuthan.github.io/blog/2015/03/01/spark-unit-testing/)